We bring new tech to old school

 Instagram Artists Filters

-To celebrate the launch of Virtual Upfest 2020, we teamed up with digital artwork collectors Rendar and Bristol artists Cheo and Copyright to offer people a further opportunity to immerse themselves in the world of street art through 3 augmented reality Instagram filters.
+To celebrate the launch of Virtually Upfest 2020, we also teamed up with digital artwork collectors Rendar and Bristol artists, Cheo and Copyright to offer Upfest fans a further opportunity to immerse themselves in the world of street art through 3 augmented reality Instagram filters.

-Cheo began drawing and painting graffiti characters in the mid 1980’s and has a very recognisable cartoon-style, inspired by the comic book characters of Vaughn Bode.
-We animated his artwork ‘Retro Flow’ by creating an AR filter that brings the exclusive print to life.
+For the first AR filter, we animated Cheo’s piece, ‘Retro Flow’, creating an AR filter that brings the exclusive print to life.
+Cheo began drawing and painting graffiti characters in the mid 1980s and has a very recognisable cartoon-style, inspired by the comic book characters of Vaughn Bode.

-We took it one step further, encouraging people to step into the shoes of a graffiti artist using our Instagram selfie filter which invites you to try on the 3D Upfest hat and chain and add selfies to your Instagram story.
+We opted for a slightly different approach for the third AR filter, encouraging people to step into the shoes of a graffiti artist using our Instagram selfie filter, complete with 3D Upfest hat and chain.

 These 3 examples show the power of augmented reality to really put people in the picture, and have an unexpected experience with art.